ahuacate/pfsense-pfblockerng/README.md

 Now Click the `Save DNSBL Settings` at the bottom of the page and you should receive a message at the top along the lines of `Saved [ Type:DNSBL, Name:ADs ] configuration`.

 Now repeat the procedure for:
-*  BBcan177 - From the creater of pfBlockerBG
+*  BBcan177 - From the creater of pfBlockerBG.
+Make sure its the Alias/group labeled `BBcan177`.
 *  hpHosts (all of them) - From Malwarebytes
 *  BBC (BBC_DGA_Agr) – From Bambenek Consulting
 *  Cryptojackers (all of them) – This blocks cryptojacking software and in-browser miners, but it also blocks various coin exchanges.